JGCRI/hector-SA-2par/code/part_3/read_me.txt

 3. See code/part_3/config-template.xml for an example of the configuration file.
 Make sure that the configuration file uses the batch file and that batch mode is turned on.
 Also check to make sure that the createCostCurve boolean is turned ON and that the find-path boolean is turned OFF.

 	** you can check the GCAM results, the RF or temperautre results should match the results from the policy run from part_2.
+This requires a lot of work before starting the run and is prone to set up error.
+But is quick to solve.

+GCAM-PARALLEL METHOD
+1. Change the <Value name="createCostCurve">0</Value> in the configuration files bools section from 0 to 1.
+2. Set up the parallel GCAM to run the target finder, this really only works if you are NOT running a reference run.
+This requires minimal set uptime but will take a long time to run.

 PROCESSING OUTPUT
 For some reason rgcam is not happy with the xml data base created by the cost curve configuration.
-Instead you will use Model Interface to run batches and pull out specific query results.
-These results will be saved in out-3.

-After all of the queries are saved in the out-3/queries csv code/part_3/A1.format_csv.R can be sourced to format the query results into something that can be plotted.
+Instead you will use Model Interface to get the undiscounted and discounted results from the data bases.
+Save these results in csv files called gcam_rslts_discounted and gcam_rslts_undiscounted.
+Becasue there are no units returned by model interface you will have to convert to desired dollar years and add unit information.